 Depending on size and diameter of bin, stiffeners may need to be laminated (two continuous columns of stiffeners; one against sidewall and the other against the first).
 Laminated stiffeners will have staggered seams and no splice plates.
-See Sukup bin erection manual and color chart for proper assembly instructions.
+See Sukup color chart and bin erection manual for proper assembly instructions.